TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ## Service Login

-* All TOAST SDK products (including IAP and Log & Crash) are based on a same user ID.
+* All products provided by NHN Cloud SDK, such as IAP and Log & Crash, use the same user ID.
-    * Set user ID with[ToastSdk.setUserId](https://docs.toast.com/ko/TOAST/ko/toast-sdk/getting-started-android/#userid).
+    * User ID can be set with [ToastSdk.setUserId](https://docs.toast.com/ko/TOAST/ko/toast-sdk/getting-started-android/#userid).
-    * Cannot make purchases when user ID is not set.
+    * When user ID is not set, purchase cannot proceed.
-* It is recommended to set user ID, query unconsumed purchase history, and search enabled subscription products, during service login.
+* It is recommended to implement the following features in service login step: user ID setting, querying unconsumed purchase history, and querying active subscription products.

 ### Login